Can I Rent Out My Flat? Here’s What To Check…

 How to Rent Out Your Flat

-The rules and regulations for renting out a flat (or ‘apartment’, whichever you want to call it) are the same as a regular house.
-Landlords must ensure certain laws are complied with.
+The rules and regulations for renting out a flat (or “apartment”, if you prefer) are largely the same as those for a house.
+Landlords must ensure that all required regulations are met.

 Just to clarify, this blog post isn’t about the steps residential landlords need to make to be legally compliant, whether they’re letting a house or flat.
 If that’s the kind of information you’re after, you should check out this blog post, which covers landlord legal responsibilities.
 It runs through everything from health and safety to taxation.
 It’s a whole lot of fun.
 No, really!

-So what I do want to cover in this blog post is a fundamental and necessary check that isn’t enforced by landlord law, but is essential for other reasons, when letting out a flat.
-I’ll also cover a couple of other essentials that often go amiss (both unintentionally and *ahem* intentionally), which aren’t exclusive to flats, but are just as critical and relevant to renting out any residential property.
+What I do want to cover in this blog post is a fundamental and necessary check that isn’t enforced by landlord law, but is essential for other reasons when letting out a flat.
+I’ll also cover a couple of other essentials that often go amiss (both unintentionally and *ahem* intentionally).
+While these aren’t exclusive to flats, they are just as critical and relevant when renting out any residential property.

 1) Check your lease!

-The reality is, many leases don’t permit “subletting” Yup, technically, renting out a leasehold property is subletting (most leaseholders don’t realise that!).
+The reality is, many leases don’t permit “subletting” Yup, technically, renting out a leasehold property is subletting (many leaseholders don’t realise that!).

 So before you rent out your flat, check your lease for any restrictive covenants that do not allow subletting.